Population studies of southern Buller’s albatrosses at Tini Heke / The Snares Islands and Hautere / Solander Islands

 Summary

 This report presents a summary of the results of demographic studies at three study colonies of southern Buller’s albatrosses Thalassarche bulleri bulleri breeding at Tini Heke / The Snares from 6 to 16 April 2024.
-We also describe a brief visit to southern Buller’s albatross colonies on Solander Island on 9 March 2024.
+A brief visit to southern Buller’s albatross colonies on Solander Island on 9 March 2024 is also described.

 A total of 315 birds that had been banded previously in the study colonies as breeding adults of unknown age were recaptured.
 A further 26 breeding birds were banded in the study colonies - these are presumed to be first-time breeders.
 Although the most recent estimate of annual survival of birds banded as breeders (0.93 ± 0.03) was similar to the previous year’s estimate of 0.94 ± 0.01, the last four estimates over the period 2018 to 2023 have varied between 0.84 and 0.94.
 During the period 1992–2004 all chicks that survived to near-fledging in the study colonies were banded and their survival to return to the study colonies in subsequent years has been monitored.
 This year 92 of these birds were recaptured, with birds from cohorts banded from 1994 and 2002 recorded as breeding for the first time.
 This demonstrates the long-term monitoring required to obtain reliable estimates of survival of such known-age birds.
 In addition, five birds that had been banded as near-fledging in the study colonies during Sep 2013 and Sep 2014 were also recaptured for the first time.

-At the Snares Time Depth Recorders, (TDRs), Global Location Sensing (GLS) light-based geo-locators and IgotU Global Positioning System (GPS) data loggers were deployed on 13 breeding Buller’s albatrosses to investigate diving behaviour and at sea distribution patterns.
+At Solander, 20 trackers were deployed on breeding Buller’s albatrosses to follow year-round at sea distributions.
+At the Snares Time Depth Recorders (TDRs), Global Location Sensing (GLS) light-based geolocators and IgotU Global Positioning System (GPS) data loggers were deployed on 13 breeding Buller’s albatrosses to investigate diving behaviour and at sea distribution patterns.
 These deployments were short-term, and 12 of 13 devices were recovered during the trip.
-Eight Druid satellite transmitting tags paired with eight GLS were also fitted to breeding Buller’s albatrosses and these were securely attached for long term deployments to inform year around at sea distributions.
+Eight Druid satellite transmitting tags paired with eight GLS were also fitted to breeding Buller’s albatrosses and these were securely attached for long term deployments to inform year-round at sea distributions.

 In 2020 50 GLS tags were attached to the metal leg bands of breeding birds in the Mollymawk Bay study colony at The Snares; of these, 31 were retrieved in 2022, a further three during the 2023 field season, and one this year.
 A further 26 GLS tags were deployed at Mollymawk Bay study colony in the visit reported here.